New Print Service Vendor

 How do I order cartridges for an inkjet printer?

 We have a limited number of inkjet printers.
-For those that are part of MPS, HP will automatically send inkjet cartridges to you (similar to laser printer toner).
-For printers not in MPS, cartridges should be ordered via WB Mason as in the past.
-A printer is covered in MPS if it has an HP sticker (shown at right).
-Or, you can call JWU IT to confirm.
+For inkjet printers which are not part of MPS, cartridges should be ordered via WB Mason as in the past.

 What if a printer is not working?

 Continue to call JWU IT for issues with all laser, inkjet, and local printers.
 Ricoh equipment in the Faculty Resource Centers and the Mailroom will continue to be serviced by Ricoh.

 What should I do with unopened toner I have now?

 If the toner was ordered from WB Mason less than 90 days ago: